-FCM retreats feature a Dharma talk by teacher Fred Eppsteiner once a day, with approximately another six hours spent in sitting and walking meditation.
-We have periods of mindful movements, deep sharing and deep listening, and solitary practice.
-Retreats are enjoyed in silence, except for the times when the group gets together for sharing and discussion.
+FCM retreats often feature a Dharma talk by teacher Fred Eppsteiner once a day, with approximately another six hours spent in sitting and walking meditation.
+There are periods of mindful movements, deep sharing and deep listening, and solitary practice.
+Retreats are enjoyed in noble silence, except for the times when the group gets together for sharing and discussion.

-Retreats typically last from two to seven days.
-FCM sponsors two three-to four-day retreats each year in Florida, one in the fall and one in spring.
+Retreats typically last for several days.
+FCM sponsors three different (three-to-four-day) retreats each year in Florida, one in the fall, one in the winter, and one in the spring.
 Fred also offers a seven-day retreat in June at the Southern Dharma Retreat Center in the mountains of North Carolina.